 So What Exactly is Depression?

 Mild depression may not prevent you from leading a normal life, it may just make everything that bit more of a struggle.
 Things you used to enjoy may no longer seem worthwhile.
 At its most severe, depression can be life-threatening.
-A clinical Hypnotherapist and Naturopath can effectively help people suffering from depression.
+Working in conjunction with your medical practitioner, Clinical Hypnotherapy and Naturopath can often effectively help people suffering from depression.

 How Do I Know If I Am Depressed?

 There are many ways in which depression shows itself.
 You may not at first realise what’s going on because the issues may appear to be more physical.